-Number: SWMU-35

-Name: East Warehouse

-Type of Unit: Non hazardous tank and container storage area

-Period of Operation: 1991 to present

-Period of Operation: 1991 to present Physical Description and Condition: This unit consists of an area within the warehouse where containerized non-hazardous wastes are stored on a concrete base.
-The area also contains one 8,000 gallon storage tank, with secondary containment for oily water Wastes and/or Hazardous Constituents Managed: Non hazardous wastes including (but not limited to) waste oils, waste waters, oily waste and types and forms or non-hazardous waste.
-Release Pathways:: Air ( L ) Surface Water ( L ) Soil ( L ) Subsurface Gas ( L ) .
-Groundwater ( L ) Release History: The unit has been operational for facility activities which are monitored by facility personnel.
-No reportable release has occurred from the unit.
-Recommendation: No further Action (X) RFA Phase II Sampling () RFI Necessary ()
+Number: SWMU-35 Name: East Warehouse Type of Unit: Non hazardous tank and container storage area Period of Operation: 1991 to present Physical Description and Condition: This unit consists of an area within the warehouse where containerized no hazardous wastes are stored on a concrete base.
+The area also contains a 8,000 gallon storage tank, with secondary containment for oily water Wastes and/or Hazardous Constituents Managed: Non hazardous wastes including (but not limited to) waste oils, waste waters, oily waste and types and forms or non-hazardous waste.

+Release Pathways::

+Release History:

+Recommendation: